odoo/documentation/content/applications/general/users.rst

 ===============

-The :guilabel:`Multi Companies` field on a user form allows an administrator to provide access to multiple companies for existing users.
+The :guilabel:`Multi Companies` field on a user form allows an administrator to provide access to multiple companies for users.
 To configure a multi-company environment for a user, navigate to the desired user by going to: :menuselection:`Settings app --> Users section --> Manage users`.
 Then, select the user to open their user form, and configure with multi-company access.

 Under :guilabel:`Multi Companies` in the :guilabel:`Access Rights` tab, set the fields labeled :guilabel:`Allowed Companies` and :guilabel:`Default Company`.